AngeliqueDF/timestamp-microservice/README.md

 This is my solution for the project [Timestamp Microservice project by freeCodeCamp](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice).

-This project is an Express.js API which returns timestamps corresponding to the date entered as a parameter.
+The project is an Express.js API which returns timestamps corresponding to the date entered as a parameter.
+According to the requirements, any date value that can be successfully parsed by new Date() is valid.

 ___